ChilliCream/website/website/blog/2019-08-12-hot-chocolate-10.0.0.md

 ## Everything Else

-With version 10 we added a ton of bug fixes and also we added a lot of API improvements that will make your day to day business so much easier.
+With version 10 we added a ton of bug fixes and also, we added a lot of API improvements that will make your day to day business so much easier.

 Like now you can add error filter to the dependency injection instead of registering them with the execution builder.